gtownsie/OLD-ACOS-4-5.x-to-6-upgrade/readme.md

 This section describes general guidelines on how ACOS selects the boot image.

 Each ACOS device contains multiple locations where software images can be placed.
-Figure 1 provides an overview of the general upgrade process.
+Figure 1 fprovides an overview of the general upgrade process.
 For more information, see "Storage Areas" in the System Configuration and Administration Guide.

 - When you load a new image onto the ACOS device, you can select the image device (disk or CF) and the area (primary or secondary) on the device.